 ‘There is always a sense of nostalgia when it comes to design and there are certain eras that we like referring back to more often than to others,' says Linda Boronkay.
 And on this occasion, we’re talking Art Deco.
 “Art Deco is one such style, why? because it provides endless sources of inspiration with its signature silhouettes, materials, and colors.”

-What to look for in 2022?
-The cool mellowness of scalloped edges, as seen on the the Sinamay Pendant by John Lewis.
+What to look for in 2023?
+The cool mellowness of scalloped edges.
 These gentle curves are not about showing off, but about being discerningly stylish with your design detail and choices.

 “Now, this is my absolute favourite of all the new lighting trends and, honestly, I feel it’s a very long-lasting and versatile one too,” says Linda Boronkay.